RefuAid, Language: A Gateway

 The RefuAid 'Language: A Gateway' project increases access to English language tuition for people who have claimed asylum in the UK and those in the process of doing so.

 If you have a problem with your application or any questions about the RefuAid English language programs please call or email us on 07879 883 484 or email email@example.com

 ielts & cae: sTUDENT Application and Eligibility

-RefuAid provide a limited number of grants for people who have been granted asylum to improve English and take English language exams.
+RefuAid provide a limited number of places for people who have sought asylum in the UK to improve English and take English language exams.
 These exams provide the necessary qualification to enter a university or a profession in the UK.
 Successful applicants will have an ambition to go on to further work or study.
 The grant includes; English language tuition classes at an accredited school, test fees for the Cambridge Advanced English (CAE) or for the IELTS test (dependent on what you need), £30 towards course materials/textbooks and a small grant for travel expenses.

 Partner language schools - how it works

 RefuAid partner with British Council-accredited language schools which offer free tuition places for students on our programme - each school offers between 1 and 4 places on a rolling basis.
 RefuAid supports the students in a caseworker capacity throughout the duration of their course, as well as supporting financially with travel expenses and course materials, and paying for the exam fee when students are ready to take the test.
 We have found this to be by far the most cost-effective way of running the project.
 This means we can support many more students with our budget.
 If you are a language school interested in partnering with us please contact us today.

 Why we run language programmes